4 different types of presentations

 4. End with a summary of your points and relate them back to the actions that your audience takes.

 This type of presentation requires confidence.
 Show that you feel passionate about your topic and believe in your solution to your audience.
-They need to feel trust in you in order to follow your ideas.
+They need to feel trust in you to follow your ideas.
 Rehearse your presentation, but not to the point that you have every single line memorized.
 You want to sound authentic, not as though you’re rattling off facts and figures.

 Persuasive presentation examples

-Some of the most common types of persuasive presentations are product or business pitch, but there are so many more out there.
+Some of the most common types of persuasive presentations are product or business pitches, but there are so many more out there.
 Seeing how someone persuades their audience might give you some inspiration, so here we’ve compiled a few of our favorite examples of this type of presentation.

 Watch this product pitch by Thriftplan, a workspace-saving solution helping companies retain their talent and employees manage their long-term savings.